isgo-golgo13/scylla-cluster-sync-rs/README.md

             await asyncio.sleep(10)

-# Use of showing how third-party media application would integrate
+# Use of showing how third-party stream media application would integrate
-async def enginevector_media_application_svc():
+async def enginevector_stream_application_svc():
     """
-    Example of how the third-party media application would use the proxy The application code doesn't change - just the connection endpoint
+    Showcase of how the third-party media application would use the proxy The application code doesn't change - just the connection endpoint
     """